-What do you make of the result of the Brexit vote and all the anti-immigrant sentiment that's come with it?
+What do you think of the result of the Brexit vote and all the anti-immigrant sentiment that's come with it?

-Do you think the rise of UKIP and anti-immigrant leaders like Donald Trump has made it harder for illegal immigrants in Western countries?
+Do you think the rise of the UK Independent Party and anti-immigrant leaders like Donald Trump have made it harder for illegal immigrants in Western countries?

-I think Donald Trump says he doesn't like immigrants, but doesn't really believe his own words.
+I think Donald Trump says he doesn't like immigrants but doesn't really believe his own words.
 He knows that America wouldn't function without immigrants.
 The US needs them.
 The same thing is true over here.
-People say they don't want immigrants here, but it's a lie, because they need us.
+People say they don't want immigrants here, but it's a lie because they need us.
 English people won't do the jobs that immigrants do.
-UKIP and Donald Trump have made it harder for us, because they've made people afraid of us, which isn't good.
-They've made people crazy, and caused some people to want to do crazy things to immigrants.
-I think, in spite of all that, my life here will continue to be good, though.
+UKIP and Donald Trump have made it harder for us because they've made people afraid of us, which isn't good.
+They've made people crazy and caused some people to want to do crazy things to immigrants.
+However, in spite of all that, I think my life here will continue to be good.